We could help you get care and support to improve your daily life.

 What happens when your care and support is reviewed, and how to request a review.

-Free bus passes, disabled parking, borrowing wheelchairs, and how to get about if you can't use public transport.
+Free bus passes, disabled parking, borrowing wheelchairs, and how to get around the city if you can't use public transport.

 A direct payment can give you more choice and control over the care and support you get.